-Co-requisite: AP Calculus BC Credit: 1.0 A rigorous, college level course, AP Physics C is typically the second part of the college sequence that is foundational for students who wish to major in the physical sciences or engineering.
+Co-requisite: AP Calculus AB Credit: 2.0\\ A rigorous, college level course, AP Physics C is typically the second part of the college sequence that is foundational for students who wish to major in the physical sciences or engineering.
 Strong emphasis on problem solving with calculus.
 Topics include: kinematics, forces, energy, momentum, circular motion/rotation, oscillations, and gravitation.
+This includes two class periods, including a zero hour class.
+Students are expected to take two final AP exam.